jarrettmeyer/jarrettmeyer.github.io/_posts/2016-04-21-mediator-pattern-in-javascript.md

 };
 ```

 Deciding which to use is up entirely to the developer.
 My preference is (almost always) to have more message handlers and to keep the `handle()` functions simple as possible.
-Your milage may vary.
+The smaller the `handle()` function, the easier it is to test.

 ### Handlers and data operations